-Give what you can on G-Day, so students doing it tough have the best chance to reach their potential.
+We give what we can on G-Day, so students doing it tough have the best chance to reach their full potential.

 Unfortunately, due to the location and hours required at these placements, I was not able to work and hard-earned savings quickly diminished.
 The study support bursary helped me pay for rent, groceries, food and bills accumulated throughout this extremely tough time.

 Not only has this helped me financially, but mentally and for that I will be forever grateful.
 I was able to fully embrace my time on placement and this helped me enhance my clinical skills as an Exercise Physiologist.